fionaEyoung/intro-to-github/github-workshop/introductions-2024-session.md

 ## Question: What have you learned about your case study:

 Group 1 (case study 1): Linux
-1. License: Public Domain.
+1. License: Public domain
-2. Benefits: Users can find bugs and fix those bugs.
+2. Benefits: More people = more eyeballs = easier to indetify bugs in code/ backdoors.
-3. Platform: Kernel.org/ Github.
+3. Platform: GitHub

 Group 2 (case study 2): Arduino
-1. License: Public Domain.
+1. License: Creative Commons
-2. Benefits: Users can impliment their own features.
+2. Benefits:
-3. Platform: Github.
+3. Platform:

 Group 3 (case study 3): The Turing Way
 1. License: